fschaffner/websearchr/README.md

 Any other website can be accessed with `open(my-website.com)`.

-Bonus: obtain the number of Google hits for a combination of search terms with `google.hits("search terms")`.

 To use a browser other than the default on your computer use `options(browser = "path to browser")`.
 For example, on Mac OS X `options(browser = "/usr/bin/open -a '/Applications/Safari.app'")` or Windows `options(browser = "C:\\Program Files (x86)\\Internet Explorer\\iexplore.exe")`.
 To check which browser is set as the default use `getOption("browser")`.

 Installation